cargokult/herbarium/README.md

 * slideshow should loop indefinitely as long as there is at least 1 image

 ## Open issues
 * How to extract images from flickr.com?
+See http://www.scrolldit.com/?r=/r/earthporn
 * Images should be loaded in background, to avoid showing only a part
+* Fix an image being shown several times

 ## Tools used
 * https://github.com/reddit/reddit/wiki